metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 Your actual username and token can be found at [https://www.pivotaltracker.com/profile](https://www.pivotaltracker.com/profile).

+# CREATING PULL REQUEST QUESTIONS

+A question is a class which consumes the [App::GHPT::WorkSubmitter::Role::Question](https://metacpan.org/pod/App::GHPT::WorkSubmitter::Role::Question) and implements a method named
+`ask`.
+See that role's documentation for details.

+By default, this tools looks for modules that have a a package name beginning with `App::GHPT::WorkSubmitter::Question` to find question classes.
+However, you can configure one or more alternative namespaces by setting the git config key `submit-work.question-namespaces`.
+This should be a space-separated list of namespaces under which questions can live.

 # COMMAND LINE OPTIONS

 This tool accepts the following options: